 If you don't have any moments of solitude in your life, try to be present during dull, daily chores.
 The moment you step away from work, inspiration has a way of striking.
 Ideas often occur when lightly occupied with another task.
 The less time spent in silence, the less chance you have to stumble across an insight.
 I have my greatest ideas while taking a shower, meditating, or completing household tasks.

 Collect information from everywhere.

-Capture everything into a second brain.
+Capture everything into an organised system.